 - To be protected from pain, injury, suffering and disease

-Anyone who is cruel to an animal, or does not provide for its welfare needs, may be banned from owning animals, fined up to £20,000 and/or sent to prison.
+Anyone who is cruel to an animal or does not provide for its welfare needs may be banned from owning animals, fined up to £20,000 and/or sent to prison.

-View the the full Animal Welfare Act Legislation
+View the full Animal Welfare Act Legislation

-Before your Royal python arrives
+Before your Royal Python arrives

 It is important to set up the correct environment so your Royal python settles quickly and continues to feed and thrive.

-A good breeder will proactively advise you on how they are keeping your snake.
+A good breeder will proactively advise you on how they have been keeping your snake.
 You should aim to reproduce that environment as closely as possible prior to their arrival.
 This will help alleviate possible causes of stress and provide continuity of environment for your Royal.
 If your snake has been kept in one environment and you completely change that then your snake may not settle or feed quickly.
 Worse still if you get your set up completely wrong they may become ill.